Inkflow59/WakeMeUp/README.md

 - **✏️ Edit**: Click "Edit" to change settings
 - **🔄 Enable/Disable**: Use the switch to temporarily enable/disable
 - **🗑️ Delete**: Click "Delete" to permanently remove
+- **📱 Widget**: Monitor active alarms directly from your home screen

 ## 🏗️ Architecture